 Funds come in all shapes and sizes, with some aiming to outperform the general market.
 But unfortunately, the expensive management fees attached to these active funds can diminish investor returns, and they don’t always outperform.

 ETFs are a low-cost, simple and transparent alternative to these expensive funds.
 But how do they work, and what’s the best way to invest in ETFs?

 What is an ETF?

-Mutual funds are generally priced once a day, and it can take a couple of days to either invest in the fund or withdraw your money.
+When comparing ETFs vs mutual funds, mutual funds are generally priced once a day, and it can take a couple of days to either invest in the fund or withdraw your money.
 This time can alter the price you pay for a share in the fund.

 How to invest in ETFs

 When you build your investment portfolio, you need to make sure that it is constructed in a way that suits you and your financial goals.
 The composition of the investments within your portfolio should reflect your risk level and the market conditions of the time.